iframe-resizer/docs/src/content/docs/troubleshooting.md

 If this does not fix the problem then check `x-Frame-Options` http header on the server that is sending the iframe content, as this can also block calls to `postMessage` if set incorrectly.

+### iFrame has not responded within 5 seconds

+This error happens when the iframe is slow to respond, or is blocked from responding to the request from the parent page.

+If everything is working, then this message can be ignored, or if you prefer you can set a longer timeout.
+On the otherhand if you are not getting a response and the child package has been loaded in the iframe, then you need to check that iframe has not been sandboxed, either by setting optins on the `<iframe>` tag, or with the `x-Frame-Options` http header of the iframe.

 ### ParentIFrame not found errors

 The `parentIFrame` object is created once the iFrame has been initially resized.
 If you wish to use it during page load you will need call it from the onReady.